AmineDiro/iouring_http/README.md

 For now we will use `liburing` which means we are using CGO.

+## Design:
+ringListener
+-> Http server will serve from the listener
+-> The listener will spawn a handler func and get the ringConnection **OPTION 1 :**
+-> The goroutine could read directly from the conn :
+ Thid should be possible
+We could maintain a map[FD]chan []bytes.
+The callbacks will push data to a chan per conn.
+Internally the RingConn would read from this channel
+This is not scalable => TOOO many goroutines and memory footprint

+**OPTION 2:**
+-> Handle the connection in a separate structure: (RingConnHandler???)
+-> Maintain a list of conns to read from.
+-> Submits read request to the ring via a channel + C call.
+-> Retrieve read completion results from a channel

 ## TODO :
 TCP based iouring server:
 - [x] Init ring in C